-Intel to host Olympic-style esports tournament prior to Tokyo 2020
+Intel World Open: the Olympic-style esports tournament prior to Tokyo 2020

 Intel are one of the major sponsors of esports tournaments around the globe and they are also one of the official partners of the Olympic Games.
 It is therefore unsurprising that the company has announced that just prior to the Tokyo Olympic Games in 2020, it will host its own esports tournament in Japan.

 The company has announced a prize pool of $250,000 is up for grabs from June 22-24th across two different esports tournaments for Street Fighter V and Rocket League (for a total of $500,000) in what will be known as the Intel World Open.

 How will the Intel World Open be organised?

 In keeping with the traditions of the Olympics, each tournament will feature a total of 12 nations, which will be pre-selected for the tournament.
 Each of these dozen nations will then hold national qualifiers across both esports to determine which four players will go forward to represent the nation in the event.

 To decide the teams that make Japan, there will be a live qualifier event to be held in Poland at the beginning of June 2020.
 A total of 20 teams from around the world will compete in the event to determine which team will go forward to represent the Americas, EEMEA (which is Eastern Europe, the Middle East and Africa) and the Asian Pacific geographic area.

 The qualifiers will then join the host nation Japan in competing in the two Intel World Open tournaments.